Veřovice

 Veřovice (Wernsdorf) is a municipality and village in Nový Jičín District in the Moravian-Silesian Region of the Czech Republic.
 It has about 2,000 inhabitants.

 Etymology

-The German name Wernsdorf is derived from the lokator who founded the village named Werner.
-The Czech name is a transcription of the German name.
+The German name Wernsdorf is derived from a lokator named Werner, who founded the village.
+The Czech name Veřovice is a transcription of the German name.

 Geography

 Veřovice is located about 9 km southeast of Nový Jičín and 32 km south of Ostrava.
 The northern part of the municipality lies in the Moravian-Silesian Foothills.
 The southern part lies in the Moravian-Silesian Beskids and within the Beskydy Protected Landscape Area.
 The highest point is the Velký Javorník mountain at 918 m above sea level, which lies on the southeastern municipal border.
 The Jičínka River flows through the municipality.

 History

 The first written mention of Veřovice is from 1411, however there is also an unverified mention from 1293.
 The village was probably founded in the second half of the 13th century, during the colonisation of the area.